mikemaccana/stickers/README.md

 # Laptop Stickers

 These are stickers.
 Most are either existing jokes or joke versions of logos.
-I (@mikemaccana) might have printed them out for you and gave them to you at some event somewhere.
+I ([@mikemaccana](http://twitter.com/mikemaccana)) might have printed them out for you and gave them to you at some event somewhere.

-The MongoDB joke is @slexaxtons, I just licensed the right font and did the artwork.
-The horse.js belongs to @horse_js, I just found a higher res image of the mask and recreated it the image in higher res.
-The rest are from @mikemaccana.
+The MongoDB quote is by [@slexaxton](http://twitter.com/slexaxton), I just licensed the right font and did the artwork.
+The horse.js belongs to [@horse_js](http://twitter.com/horse_js), I just found a higher res image of the mask and recreated it the image in higher res.
+The rest are from @[@mikemaccana](http://twitter.com/mikemaccana).

 If you like them, please: